exexexll/Bumpin.io/PRIVACY-POLICY.md

 ## 8. CHILDREN'S PRIVACY

 ### 8.1 Age Restriction
-Napalm Sky is **strictly for users 18 years of age and older.** We do not knowingly collect information from anyone under 18.
+BUMPIn is **strictly for users 18 years of age and older.** We do not knowingly collect information from anyone under 18.

 ### 8.2 COPPA Compliance
 We comply with the Children's Online Privacy Protection Act (COPPA).
 If we discover that a user is under 18, we will immediately: